PythonLinks/Mecrisp-Ice/docs/source/cross-compiler.rst

 ==============

 This page documents the Mecrisp-Ice cross compiler.
 Historically cross compilers are most difficult to understand.
+``???`` denotes the parts that I still do not understand.

-@PythonLinks: the cross compiler is most difficult to understand.
+@PythonLinks: "the cross compiler is most difficult to understand."

-@Mecrisp: I agree.
-And this is *after* I commented it.
-The one by James Bowman is even harder to read.
+@Mecrisp: "I agree.
+And this is **after** I commented it.
+The one by James Bowman is even harder to read."

-The first complexity is that words are defined with both : and ::.
-In the cross compiler initially : defines gforth words, then : defines cross compier words, and :: defines downloaded words.
-Similarly in the nulcleus.fs files : defines cross comipiler words and :: defines downloaded words.
-The header-* commands also define downloaded words.
+The first complexity is that words are defined with both ``:`` and ``::``.
+In the cross compiler initially ``:`` defines gforth words, later ``:`` defines cross compier words, and ``::`` defines downloaded words.
+Later in the nucleus-*.fs files ``:`` defines cross comipiler words and ``::`` defines downloaded words.
+The header-* converts cross-compiled words into downloaded words.
+And finally when loading the forth files ``:`` refers to words which are in the local dictionary, which does get downloaded.

 The next complexiy is that there are three dictionaries

 1. The main gforth dictionary to which are added a few helpers and tools like #d and #h defined below.

-2. One for the definitions and labels that are available only when the crosscompiler is running, but are not downloaded to the FPGA.
+2. The cross compiler dictionary for the definitions and labels that are available only when the crosscompiler is running, but are not downloaded to the FPGA.
 These words redefine words that are in gForth, but are only used in cross compiling, not in gForth itself.
 In order to not break gForth, they are in a spearate dictionary.
 They are not downloaded to the FPGA, to prevent bloat.
 There are a lot more named definitions in nucleus.fs than in the dictionaty chain of the final binary image.
 They could be added to the final image using the header commands.

 3. One for the words that end up in the final bitstream.
 These word definitions start with ::